-Table 4.1 characterizes the state of the STI for SDG roadmaps in the five pilot countries55 at their initial stages.
-While the countries vary significantly in terms of preparation status as well as the analytical, consultative and planning activities already undertaken, early lessons and opportunities for peer-learning are as follows.
+Table 4.1 characterizes the state of the STI for SDGs Roadmaps in the five pilot countries52 at their initial stages.
+While the countries vary significantly in terms of preparation status as well as the analytical, consultative and planning activities already undertaken, early lessons and opportunities for peer-learning are as follows:

 Institutional arrangement.
-In some countries a single ministry is responsible for piloting roadmaps while other countries have instituted cross-ministerial coordination and consultation structures, supported by policy think tanks (such as ACTS in Kenya, RIS in India, CSIR-STEPRI in Ghana).
-This is not to say that the presence of coordination structure is either a precondition for policy coherence or predictor of achieving intended outcomes, given the variance in relevant contexts (political and administrative cultures, degree of high-level ownership, and influence and resource at discretion of the responsible ministry or ministries/agencies, among others).
-Yet, countries may want to consider intra-governmental institutional arrangements conducive for broader stakeholder engagements and cross-sectoral alignment to best harness STI in line with national development plans and SDGs.
+In some countries, a single ministry is responsible for piloting roadmaps while other countries have instituted cross-ministerial coordination and consultation structures, supported by policy thinktanks (e.g. ACTS in Kenya, RIS in India, CSIR-STEPRI in Ghana).
+This is not to say that the presence of a coordination structure is either a precondition for policy coherence or a predictor of achieving intended outcomes, given the variance in relevant contexts (e.g. political and administrative cultures, degree of high-level ownership, and influence and resource at the discretion of the responsible ministry or ministries/agencies, among others).
+Yet, countries may want to consider intra-governmental institutional arrangements conducive for broader stakeholder engagements and cross-sectoral alignment to best harness STI in line with national development plans and the SDGs.

 Policy planning cycles.
-Countries have different planning cycles (either on national development, STI or SDGs), indicating varying extents with which underlying policy frameworks are fully established, up to date to serve as an anchor in piloting roadmaps (and for roadmaps to be grounded in a robust administrative momentum that survives political cycles which may face shorter time periods).
-Alternatively, in some countries, STI for SDGs roadmaps, depending on their scope and ownership, can be useful inputs to the next cycle of broader policy planning.
+Countries have different planning cycles (either on national development, STI or the SDGs), indicating varying extents with which underlying policy frameworks are fully established, up to date to serve as an anchor in piloting roadmaps (and for roadmaps to be grounded in a robust administrative momentum that survives political cycles which may face shorter time periods).
+Alternatively, in some countries, STI for SDGs Roadmaps, depending on their scope and ownership, can be useful inputs to the next cycle of broader policy planning.

-55 Country-specific contexts, progress and considerations for successful outcomes are being documented in a Background Paper on Pilot Country Case Studies (forthcoming).
+52 Country-specific contexts, progress and considerations for successful outcomes are being documented in a Background Paper on Pilot Country Case Studies (forthcoming).

 Scope and approaches.
-Given the diversity of underlying SDGs gaps, STI capabilities and national development priorities, the scope and contents of STI for SDGs roadmaps also vary.
-There is a tension between depth of "deep-dives" and breadth of a systemic approach (i.e. addressing tradeoffs, harnessing co-benefits, turning vicious- into virtuous cycles), as evident in the case of Kenya.
-While IATT does not intend a "cookie cutter solution," UN and other supporting partners should be in a position to supplement pilot counterparts, oftentimes facing capacity and bandwidth constraints, eventually to report back on harmonized methodologies with lessons and good practices.
+Given the diversity of underlying SDGs gaps, STI capabilities and national development priorities, the scope and contents of STI for SDGs Roadmaps also vary.
+There is tension between depth of "deep-dives" and breadth of a systemic approach (i.e. addressing trade-offs, harnessing co-benefits, turning vicious- into virtuous cycles), as evident in the case of Kenya.
+In fact, pilot countries are in the driver's seat in identifying national demands for assistance.
+While IATT does not intend to have a "cookie cutter solution," the UN and other supporting partners should be in a position to assist pilot counterparts, oftentimes facing capacity and bandwidth constraints, and report back on harmonized methodologies with lessons and good practices.
+This pilot program intends to demonstrate the UN System-wide approach on advancing harmonization and synergies in the area of STI.

 STI-Digital integration or complementarity.
-Conceptually, there is no doubt that "science, technology and innovation" and "digital economy / digital transformation" have large overlaps (in policy issues and relevant stakeholder groups), and both require coherent and effective policy responses in maximizing opportunities and mitigating risks in achieving the SDGs.
-Practically, though these two agendas tend to fall under separate agencies (e.g. S&T ministry and ICT ministry) as well as departments in international organizations (e.g. AU, EU, WB, UN).
+Conceptually, there is no doubt that "science, technology and innovation" and "digital economy / digital transformation" have large overlaps (in policy issues and relevant stakeholder groups), and both require coherent and effective policy responses to maximize opportunities and mitigate risks in achieving the SDGs.
+However, in practice, both national and international entities are pursuing these agendas in a silo-approach and non-coordinated manner.
 This relates to the institutional arrangement and scope/approach (either as a result or cause).
-It would be a missed opportunity if the roadmap falls in a silo either on the pilot country or supporting partner sides.
+It would be a missed opportunity if the roadmap falls into a silo either in the pilot country or supporting partner sides and does not take advantage of synergies between the two.